Lead Paint Inspections

 3. Visual Inspection of the Property’s Interior

-If the exterior passes the visual inspection, we will then perform a visual inspection of the entire interior of the home including baseboards, doors, door frames, walls, ceilings, enclosed porches, window jambs / frames / sills / wells / sashes, cabinets, and radiators.
-Areas inspected include basements and any other spaces that are accessible by tenants.
+If the exterior passes the visual inspection, we will then perform a visual inspection of the entire interior (baseboards, doors, door frames, walls, ceilings, enclosed porches, window jambs / frames / sills / wells / sashes, cabinets, radiators, etc.).
+Areas inspected include all spaces that are accessible by tenants, including basements.
 All doors must be unlocked and all windows that are intended to open must be functional.
-There can be no deteriorated paint conditions (peeling, chipping, cracking, etc.) regardless of the age or type of paint in order for the inspection to proceed to dust wipe sampling.
-All work areas, construction debris, and loose paint chips/dust should also be cleaned up.
+There can be no deteriorated paint conditions (peeling, chipping, bubbling, cracking, etc.) regardless of the age/type of paint in order for the inspection to proceed to dust wipe sampling.
+All work areas, construction debris, and loose paint chips/dust also needs to be cleaned up.

 The following pictures are examples of conditions that will FAIL the interior visual inspection and require correction before a re-inspection is performed (at an additional cost).